 Day pupils' parents or emergency contacts should meet the pupil at the hospital to relieve the staff escorting the pupil.
-This ensures that they are present should consent be required for procedure or operation.
+This ensures that they are present should consent be required for a procedure or an operation.
 Where possible, boarders' parents or guardians are also encouraged to meet the boarding pupil at hospital as well.
 An incident report should be submitted for all occasions which result in a hospital attendance.